Anders-H/CbmCodeEdit/README.md

 - Check that exported code lines not are longer than the maximum length
   - VIC-20: 88 characters
   - Commodore 64: 80 characters
-  - Commodore 128 160 characters
+  - Commodore 128: 160 characters
-- Syntax highliting
+- Syntax highliting (perhaps not in first version)